AGWA/sunglasses/README.md

-# Sunglasses - RFC 6962 compatibility proxy for Sunlight logs
+# Sunglasses - RFC 6962 compatibility proxy for static-ct-api logs

-Sunglasses is a proxy server that presents an RFC 6962-compatible view of a Sunlight log.
+Sunglasses is a proxy server that presents an RFC 6962-compatible view of a [static-ct-api](https://github.com/C2SP/C2SP/blob/main/static-ct-api.md) log.

 ## Operation